-Share-Based Compensation-The Company issues two types of share-based compensation awards: stock options and non-vested (restricted) stock.
-Restricted stock awards are based on the achievement of performance measures or are time-based.
-Compensation expense of restricted stock is based on management's projections and the probability of achievement of those expectations, which requires considerable judgment.
+Share-Based Compensation-In 2011 and 2012, the Company issued two types of share-based compensation awards: stock options and restricted stock.
+In 2013, the Company only issued restricted stock.
+Restricted stock vests upon the achievement of Company performance measures and service conditions or only service conditions.
+Compensation expense of restricted stock that vests upon the achievement of Company performance measures is based on management's financial projections and the probability of achieving the projections, which require considerable judgment.
 A cumulative adjustment is recorded to share-based compensation expense in periods that management changes its estimate of the number of shares expected to vest.
 Ultimately, the Company adjusts the expense recognized to reflect the actual vested shares following the resolution of the performance conditions.
-Dividends are accrued quarterly on the unvested restricted stock and are only paid when the shares vest.
+Dividends (excluding extraordinary) are accrued quarterly on all unvested restricted stock and are only paid on shares that vest.

-Compensation cost of stock options is based on the estimated grant date fair value using the Black-Scholes option pricing model, which requires that the Company make estimates of various factors.
-Under the fair value recognition provisions of ASC 718-Compensation-Stock Compensation, the Company recognizes share-based compensation net of an estimated forfeiture rate, recognizing compensation cost for those shares expected to vest over the requisite service period of the award.
-Refer to Note 10-Share Based Compensation.
+Compensation cost of stock options was based on the estimated grant date fair value using the Black-Scholes option pricing model, which requires that the Company make estimates of various factors.
+Under the fair value recognition provisions of ASC 718 Compensation-Stock Compensation, the Company recognizes sharebased compensation net of an estimated forfeiture rate, and therefore only recognizes compensation cost for those shares expected to vest over the requisite service period of the award.
+Refer to Note 11-Share-Based Compensation for more information.